 Marcelo Eli Sarmiento is a self-taught multidisciplinary artist (b.
 1989) whose work explores the intersection of epic myth and personal storytelling.
-His symbolically charged paintings and drawings draw on classical iconography and art history.
-By expressing the truth of his lived experiences through classical frameworks, his work is shaped by expressionism and pictorial drama.
+His symbolically charged paintings and drawings are influenced by Renaissance, Medieval, and Baroque compositions on classical iconography and art history, expressing the truth of his lived experiences through classical frameworks and drawing inspiration from expressive painters like Beckmann, Enzo Cucchi, Kirshner, and Bob Thompson, capturing a pictorial drama.
 The figures in his art often appear as warriors, muses, beasts, and lovers—archetypes shaped by transformation, desire, and spiritual contemplation.

 At the core of Sarmiento's practice is a confrontation with the human condition: mortality, violence, ecstasy, and conviction.
 These paintings are not nostalgic recreations of classical narratives but emotional eruptions—portals into the sacred, the tragic, and the unresolved.
 Through this anthology of history and myth, Sarmiento seeks to uncover his own internal battles and modes of expression.
 He lives and works in Chicago.